mzernetsch/jrgen/README.md

       "An example api which handles various rpc requests.", "This api follows the json-rpc 2.0 specification.
 More information available at http://www.jsonrpc.org/specification."
     ], //Description or usage information about your api.
-    version: "1.0" //Current version of your api
+    version: "1.0" //Current version of your api,
+    servers: [ //Optional list of servers relevant to the api.
+      {
+        url: "https://www.example.org", //URL to the server
+        description: "Production environment" //Optional description of the server }
+    ]
   },

   definitions: { //You can define global types and reference them from anywhere using a "$ref" property